Facial Reconstruction Surgery in Salt Lake City, UT

 After life-threatening injuries are addressed or ruled out, victims of facial trauma may have fractures of the facial bones, tissue loss, disfigurement, and injuries that threaten their vision, hearing, chewing ability, or other normal functions.
 Some with a history of trauma may have scars or other concerns regarding their appearance as a result of the trauma.
 In cases such as these, it is the job of highly trained surgeons specializing in facial reconstruction to correct these damages and restore the function and appearance of the facial structures.

-Dr. Derrick Gale is a highly experienced facial and reconstructive surgeon.
-Combined with his fellowship training in airway reconstruction, and his extensive training in facial reconstructive surgery for trauma, post-cancer reconstruction, surgical management of facial deformities, and facial cosmetic surgery., Dr. Gale and the team at the Ear, Nose, and Throat Center are capable of taking on even the most complex and challenging cases of facial reconstruction.
+Dr. Derrick Gale is highly experienced in facial plastic and reconstructive surgery.
+Combined with his fellowship training in airway reconstruction, and his extensive training in facial reconstructive surgery for trauma, post-cancer reconstruction, surgical management of facial deformities, and facial cosmetic surgery., Dr. Gale and the team at the Ear, Nose, and Throat Center of Utah are capable of taking on even the most complex and challenging cases of facial reconstruction.

 Recovering from a traumatizing incident is a difficult process.
 What may help to ease your recovery is taking solace in the knowledge that there are surgeons, such as Dr. Gale, capable of restoring your appearance and normal functions.

-This page will provide you with a thorough review of reconstructive surgery for facial trauma in Riverton and Salt Lake City.
+This page will provide you with a thorough review of reconstructive surgery for facial trauma in Salt Lake City and Riverton, Utah.
 If you or a loved one require facial reconstructive surgery, please don’t hesitate to reach out to us on 801-506-6344 or contact us to schedule a consultation.

 Meet Dr. Derrick Gale, MD